ARMmbed/mbed-os-5-docs/docs/api/drivers/drivers.md

 To improve the compiler's ability to optimize calls to a polymorphic driver in this way, you should use the following guidelines when designing your 3rd-party libraries:

-When your library **does not** have any high speed requirements, you should use a pointer to the _driver interface_ (eg: `mbed::interface::DigitalOut*`).
+When your library **does not** have any high speed requirements, you should use a pointer/reference to the _driver interface_ (eg: `mbed::interface::DigitalOut*`).
 This gives your library maximum flexibility by allowing it to use polymorphic subtypes of the given interface.

 When your library **does** have high speed requirements (such as the "bit-banged" example mentioned previously), you should use a pointer/reference to Mbed's driver implementation type _directly_ (eg: `mbed::DigitalOut*`).
 Since the compiler knows the concrete type is Mbed's implementation (which is `final`), it _may_ inline calls to that type, maintaining the execution speed possible with polymorphism disabled.